PansosPonso/RelPerformance/README.md

 - **DeepAR**: [DeepAR: Probabilistic forecasting with autoregressive recurrent networks by Salinas et al. (2023)](https://arxiv.org/abs/1704.04110)
 - **PatchTST**: [A Time Series is Worth 64 Words: Long-term Forecasting with Transformers by Nie et al. (2023)](https://arxiv.org/abs/2211.14730)

-**Note that for the following models—DeepAR, PatchTST, GC, NF, VAE, LagLlama, and GAN—results may vary as their internal randomness cannot be fixed.**
+**Note that for the following models—DeepAR, PatchTST, NF, VAE, LagLlama, and GAN—results may vary as their internal randomness cannot be fixed.**

 ## Contributing
 We welcome contributions to improve the project.
 Please feel free to fork this repository and submit pull requests.